megrao/Music-sales-analysis-using-Tableau/README.md

-# Music-sales-analysis-using-Tableau
+# Music sales analysis using Tableau

 Captions are included with instructions.
-Please refer the file with .twbx extension for the original tableau packaged file. the image files additionally have the exported images of the sheets and dashboards with analysis.
+Please refer the file with .twbx extension for the original tableau packaged file.
+The image files have the exported pictures of the sheets and dashboards with analysis.